DoIev/tasks-client/README.md

+Example to tasks that your api should return:
+GET /api/tasks
+[
+    {
+        "id": 2,
+        "title": "Fetch from Oracle",
+        "description": "fetch from oracle and put to elastic", "dates": [{
+            "dateFrom": "",
+            "dateTo": ""
+        }],
+        "partitions": {
+            "total": 108,
+            "completed": 95,
+            "failed": 8,
+            "inProgress": 5
+        }

+    }
+]

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.